Managing Multi-Property 721 Exchanges: Timing and Coordination

 1. All-at-Once Contribution

-• All properties are contributed in a single transaction.
+All properties are prepared and contributed in a single, coordinated closing.

 2. Staggered Contribution